tale-toul/OCP4baremetalIPI/README.md

 options kvm_intel nested=1
 ```

-Later the provisioning V must also be configured to support nested virtualization.
+Later the provisioning VM must also be configured to support nested virtualization.

-### Create the routable baremetal and provisioning networks in KV
+### Create the routable baremetal and provisioning networks in KVM

-The definition for the routable baremetal network can be found in the file _net-chucky.xml_.
-It is a simple definition of a routable network with no DHCP using the network address space 192.168.30.0/24
+The definition for the __routable__ network can be found in the file _net-chucky.xml_ in this repository.
+It is a simple definition of a routable network with no DHCP, using the network address space 192.168.30.0/24

-The definition for the provisioning network can be found in the file net-provision.xml.
-The file contains the definition of a non routable network with no DHCP using the network address space 192.168.14.0/24
+The definition for the __provisioning__ network can be found in the file net-provision.xml in this repository.
+The file contains the definition of a non routable network with no DHCP, using the network address space 192.168.14.0/24

 Create the networks with the commands:
 ```
-# virsh net-define chucky.xml
+# virsh net-define net-chucky.xml
-# virsh net-define provision.xml
+# virsh net-define net-provision.xml
 ```
 Start the networks and enable autostart so they will be started automatically next time